Frequently Asked Questions (FAQs)

 The International Basketball Federation (FIBA) has a number of rule differences than what players in the USA are used to.
 Some of the most notable differences we have found are below:

-- The 3-point line is deeper (22 feet, 1 3/4 inches), which is the same distance as it is for NCAA Division I Men’s Basketball beginning in the 2019-20 season.
+- The 3-point line is deeper (22 feet, 1 3/4 inches), which is the same distance as it is for NCAA Division I Men’s Basketball.

 - When inbounding the ball, it is a violation/turnover if you throw the ball into the backcourt once you have crossed the half court line.